 Can you eat healthy and feel like you had a treat?
 My answer to this question will always be Yes.
-Take these loaded sweet potato wedges, they are nutritious, easy to make, they are inexpensive, lectin-free, they look beautiful and in this combination, they taste as if you had the best potato side dish in the best restaurant.
+Take these loaded sweet potato wedges.
+They are nutritious, easy to make, inexpensive and lectin-free.
+They look beautiful and in this combination, they taste as if you had the best potato side dish in the best restaurant.
 Don’t skip the horseradish aioli dipping sauce though, it completes this meal perfectly.

 A delicious and healthy plant paradox treat